 Normal Aging

 A crankshaft pulley comprises many parts, including inner steel, rubber isolator, and outer steel.
-Aging is a natural process that can cause contamination or defects in any of the layers.
+Aging is a natural process that can cause contamination or defects in any layer.

 The only feasible solution is to replace the pulley.